 Tic-Tac-Logic are single-player puzzles based on Tic-Tac-Toe, a game many of us used to enjoy as children.
 Each puzzle consists of a grid containing X's and O's in various places.
-The object is to place X or O in remaining squares so there are no more than two consecutive X's or O's in a row or a column, the number of X's is the same as the number of O's in each row and column, and all rows and columns are unique.
+The object is to place X or O in remaining squares so there are no more than two consecutive X's or O's in a row or a column, the number of X's is the same as the number of O's in each row and column, and all rows and all columns are unique.
 In the example below we have a 6x6 Tic-Tac-Logic puzzle with six rows and six columns.
 We now need to place X or O in the remaining squares according to the above rules… but how?

 Tic-Tac-Logic puzzles always start off with some very easy steps based on the first rule where no more than two consecutive X's or O's are allowed in a row or a column.
 More easy steps are then followed using the second rule where each row and column must contain an equal number of X's and O's, and the last rule where no two rows or two columns can be the same.
 Here are some ways of using the basic techniques: